Felix-Hz/felix-hz/README.md

 ## About

-- 💻 Code padawan pursuing a dev career.
+- 💻 Code's apprentice.
 In the seek of twisting time with Hooks & Data.
 - 🔍 Psychology student at [Universidad del Salvador] interested in the Front-End, and Data Science.
 - ⚡ Mediocre musician, low-performance cycler and drunk uncle philosophy.
 - 📍 Buenos Aires, Argentina.